usulkies/argo-workflows/docs/configure-artifact-repository.md

         name: my-minio-cred
         key: secretKey
       useSDKCreds: true               #tells argo to use AWS SDK's default provider chain, enable for things like IRSA support
+      # Parallelism Configuration
+      enableParallelism: true
+      parallelism: 20                 # Use up to 20 parallel workers
+      fileCountThreshold: 5           # Use parallel operations for directories with 5 or more files
+      fileSizeThreshold: "100Mi"      # Use parallel multipart upload for files larger than 100MB
 ```

 The secrets are retrieved from the namespace you use to run your workflows.
 Note